 These order notifications allow us to ensure that the store has received our order and payment successfully and that our new purchase is on its way.

 While these reasons for opening and reading this email are purely practical (making sure no issues occurred), that doesn’t mean you should confine your store to sending uninspiring and simply functional email notifications.
 Instead order confirmation emails present an opportunity for smart email marketers to reinforce their store’s branding and impress their new customers.

-So you can see exactly how much of an invaluable opportunity these emails are, we’ve compiled a list of some of our favorites.
+So you can see exactly how much of an invaluable opportunity these emails are for lead generation, we’ve compiled a list of some of our favorites.
 Here we’ll go through what we think makes them such good examples.